schambig/typescript_workout/oop-asynchronism/README.md

-´Object Oriented Programing and Asynchronism´
+Object Oriented Programing and Asynchronism